ragibson/Steganography/README.md

 the steganographed image, producing output similar to

     $ LSBSteg.py -h -i input_image.png -f input_file.zip -o steg.png -n 2 -c 1
     Reading files...
 Done in 0.36 s
     Hiding 1566763 bytes...
 Done in 0.37 s Writing to output image...
 Done in 0.61 s

 ### Recovering Data
 The following command will recover data from the steganographed image and write the result to the output file, producing output similar to

     $ LSBSteg.py -r -i steg.png -o output_file.zip -n 2
     Reading files...
 Done in 0.40 s
-    Recovering 1566763 bytes      Done in 0.33 s Writing to output file...
+    Recovering 1566763 bytes...
+Done in 0.33 s Writing to output file...
 Done in 0.00 s

 <a name = "StegDetect"></a>
 ## StegDetect